These activities can involve exposure to hazards which require thorough planning and preparation.

 Note: Please see guidance document below.
 Addressing the below points does not necessarily mean you will be approved for fieldwork.
 The advice is still: limited gatherings, adhering to social distancing recommendations.

-The information is accurate as of 25/02/2021.
 We strongly suggest current Federal State and Local regulations and guidance be confirmed.

 WA Government travel and quarantine information found here